 A visionary in the field of health information technology, Michele founded Cognosante in 2008 to disrupt and challenge the status quo in the U.S. healthcare system.
-Leveraging a unique set of business, data, and technology expertise in a fundamentally different way, Cognosante provides innovative solutions central to carrying out national healthcare transformation.
-Under her leadership, Cognosante has emerged as one of the most trusted partners to key Federal and state health agencies, while growing profitably over 60% per year in the past five years.
+Leveraging a unique set of business, data, and technical expertise in a fundamentally different way, Cognosante provides innovative solutions central to carrying out national healthcare transformation.
+Under Michele’s leadership, Cognosante has emerged as one of the most trusted partners of key Federal and state health agencies, while growing rapidly over the past five years.

-Michele was honored as 2015 EY Entrepreneur Of The Year® for the Washington, DC region, then went on to win the national award for the Services category.
-In November 2015, Michele was also named Executive of the Year among contracting organizations with revenues of $75 million to $300 million during the 13th Annual Greater Washington Government Contractor Awards™.
-She also received the 2012 Mosaic Woman Trailblazer Award by Diversity Woman in recognition of her outstanding accomplishments and leadership in business.
+In the spring of 2017, Michele was named winner of the Women in Technology (WIT) Corporate Mid-Market Sector Award at its 18th Annual Leadership Awards in Washington, DC.
+In 2015, Michele was honored as EY Entrepreneur Of The Year® for the Washington, DC region, and then went on to win the U.S. Award for the Services category.
+In November 2015, Michele was named Executive of the Year among contracting organizations with revenues of $75 million to $300 million during the 13th Annual Greater Washington Government Contractor Awards™.
+She also received the 2012 Mosaic Woman Trailblazer Award from Diversity Woman magazine in recognition of her outstanding accomplishments and leadership in business.

 Michele is actively engaged in promoting Science, Technology, Engineering, and Math (STEM) studies and careers for girls and women.
 In 2012, she was elected along with U.S. senators, high-ranking government officials, and top executives of Fortune 500 companies as an inaugural member of 100 Women Leaders in STEM.
 In 2016, STEMconnector® named her one of the “Top 100 CEO Leaders in STEM” in recognition of her deep personal commitment to the cause.

 To realize one of her lifelong passions, Michele launched the Cognosante Foundation in 2012.
-The Foundation is focused on helping underprivileged and underresourced individuals to build meaningful professional careers and achieve financial independence.
-It has underwritten an annual fellowship program with the Young Invincibles for first-generation college students to develop critical skills and gain exposure to business and political environments that may be otherwise out of reach.
-She currently serves as National Chair of the Women Veterans Committee, which she helped create within Million Women Mentors (MWM) through grants to support and mentor female veterans.
-In October 2016, Michele received the Veterans Service Award from MWM in recognition of her dedication to improving the lives and prospects for success of the nation’s 1.4 million female veterans.
+The Foundation is focused on helping underprivileged and underresourced individuals build meaningful professional careers and achieve financial independence.
+It has underwritten an annual fellowship program with the Young Invincibles for first-generation college students to develop critical skills and gain exposure to business and political environments that may otherwise be out of reach.
+Michele also has been a leader in Veterans causes, organizing the establishment, funding, and serving as chair of the National Women Veterans Committee for the Million Women Mentors (MWM) organization.
+In October 2016, Michele received the Veterans Service Award from MWM in recognition of her dedication to improving the lives and prospects for success of the nation’s 1.4 million female Veterans.

-Prior to founding Cognosante, Michele served as vice president and general manager of Northrop Grumman’s Health Solutions, and a management consultant helping global information, technology, and telecom companies formulate and successfully execute profitable growth strategies.
+Prior to founding Cognosante, Michele served as vice president and general manager of Northrop Grumman’s Health Solutions division, and as a management consultant helping global information, technology, and telecom companies formulate and successfully execute profitable growth strategies.

-Michele received a Bachelor’s degree in Economics from the University of Chicago and a Master’s degree in Public and Private Management from the Yale School of Management.
+Michele is an American Enterprise Institute National Council Co-Chair, a Kennedy Center Corporate Fund Vice Chair, and a member of the Kennedy Center International Committee on the Arts.
+She received a bachelor’s degree in economics from the University of Chicago and a master’s degree in public and private management from the Yale School of Management.